-Nicholas IT will provide a new primary administrative computer - every five years for a desktop; every four years for a laptop - for each qualifying faculty and staff member.
+Nicholas IT will provide a new primary administrative computer approximately every four years for each qualifying faculty and staff member.
 Qualifying faculty and staff are those members whose salaries are funded by the School's administrative budget, not research grants.
 Desktop computers are typically assigned to staff, although a supervisor may submit a request to justify a laptop instead.
 Faculty may choose a desktop or a laptop.

 When purchasing computers from startup or grant funds, Nicholas IT will help you make selections that will satisfy your requirements and also assure quality support.
 In most cases the negotiated models and prices on the Duke Computer Purchase Program are sufficient.
 However, Nicholas IT can assist with customizations, when needed.

 Nicholas IT will appropriately configure computers to perform the administrative tasks associated with the staff/faculty position at the Nicholas School.
 For example, Microsoft Office Professional is installed.
 Additional software licenses must be covered by the user.

 The OIT Security office scans for known vulnerabilities on a regular basis.
 Nicholas School IT also runs their own scans monthly, producing a monthly report.
 Critical and High vulnerabilities must be remediated within certain timeframes in order for systems to remain on Duke’s network.

 Nicholas IT sysadmins review monthly reports for all Nicholas School subnets.
 Any machines that are lacking serious security patches will be patched manually or using automated tools.
 Any systems which appear to be compromised or are a security risk will be immediately removed from the network and rebuilt.

 Durham and Marine Lab

 The OIT Security office scans for known vulnerabilities on a regular basis.
 Currently, vulnerability scanning of the Nicholas School Marine Lab subnets also occurs monthly.